-- 1. The storage period specified for the purposes of Articles 9(2), 10(2), 12 and 16(5)(b) is- - (a) 16 weeks in relation to holdings in counties Carlow, Cork, Dublin, Kildare, Kilkenny, Laois, Offaly, Tipperary, Waterford, Wexford and Wicklow; - (b) 18 weeks in relation to holdings in counties Clare, Galway, Kerry, Limerick, Longford, Louth, Mayo, Meath, Roscommon, Sligo and Westmeath; - (c) 20 weeks in relation to holdings in counties Donegal and Leitrim, and - (d) 22 weeks in relation to holdings in counties Cavan and Monaghan. - 2.
-Where a holding lies partly in one county and partly in one or more other counties, the holding shall be deemed for the purposes of this Schedule to lie wholly within the county in relation to which the longest storage period is specified by paragraph 1.
+1. The storage period specified for the purposes of Articles 9(2), 10(2),12 and 16(5)(b) is-

+- (a) 16 weeks in relation to holdings in counties Carlow, Cork, Dublin, Kildare, Kilkenny, Laois, Offaly, Tipperary, Waterford, Wexford and Wicklow; - (b) 18 weeks in relation to holdings in counties Clare, Galway, Kerry, Limerick, Longford, Louth, Mayo, Meath, Roscommon, Sligo and Westmeath; - (c) 20 weeks in relation to holdings in counties Donegal and Leitrim, and - (d) 22 weeks in relation to holdings in counties Cavan and Monaghan.

+2. Where 20% or more of a holding lies within one or more counties of higher storage requirement as specified in paragraph 1, the holding shall be deemed for the purposes of this Schedule to lie wholly within the county in relation to which the longest storage period is specified.